 with anti-glare, anti-smudge coating have made a drastic difference in how glaucoma affects my life.
 I can drive at night again without painful glare from headlights and street lights.
 I can work at the computer without the white, horizontal line of light (ghosting) caused by the extra hole in my iris.
 I can watch television in a dark room without squinting.
 I have gone from using my dry-eye drops 3-4 times per day to maybe once per week.
 Glaucoma definitely looks better through rosy glasses!
 Thanks, Axon Optics!”

-Our photophobia glasses are available in your vision prescription.
+Axon Optics with Avulux lenses are available in your vision prescription and also in readers.
 So as you work with your eye care doctor to find a prescription that helps you see your best even with glaucoma, you can also fight the light sensitivity that adds more discomfort to your glaucoma symptoms.

 A good pair of sunglasses is essential for anyone, especially those who are extra sensitive to sunlight.
 If you have glaucoma and associated light sensitivity, you might even be tempted to wear sunglasses indoors.